wellyshen/react-cool-form/README.md

 ## Quick Start

-To use `react-cool-form`, you must use `react@16.8.0` or greater which includes hooks.
+To use React Cool Form, you must use `react@16.8.0` or greater which includes hooks.
 This package is distributed via [npm](https://www.npmjs.com/package/react-cool-form).

 ```sh
 $ yarn add react-cool-form